Developer Salary Negotiation Guide 2025: TC, Equity & Counter-Offers

 "I understand the base is at the band maximum.
 Could we bridge the gap with a sign-on bonus?
 An additional $20K sign-on would make this work for me."

-Common Negotiation Mistakes
+Common Mistakes Questions

 Excitement makes you want to say yes immediately.
 Resist.